Offside 'didn't exist' - Wolves fury after cup draw

 "A 'save' is when a player stops, or attempts to stop, a ball which is going into or very close to the goal with any part of the body except the hands/arms (unless the goalkeeper within the penalty area)."

-The assistant referee believed that Nunes was offside when Hwang headed the ball - which started a new phase of play - and VAR had no clear evidence to overturn that decision.
+The assistant referee believed Nunes was offside when Hwang headed the ball - which started a new phase of play - and VAR had no clear evidence to overturn that decision.

-Salah's goal was not ruled out because of Toti's header, which started a new phase of play.
+Salah's goal was not ruled out as a result of Toti's header, which started a new phase of play.

 Why was there VAR?

-Fans and spectators will be asking why there was VAR at this game, but not in the earlier game between Sheffield Wednesday and Newcastle, where there was some dispute around two of the goals, and other games this weekend.
+Fans and spectators will be asking why there was VAR at this game, but not in the earlier game between Sheffield Wednesday and Newcastle United, where there was some dispute around two of the goals, and other games this weekend.

 VAR is only in operation at Premier League grounds, meaning it was at Anfield, but not at Hillsborough.